dataservicesgroup/usp_SendJobFailureAlert/README.md

   - select msdb.dbo.sysjobhistory
   - execute msdb.dbo.agent_datetime
   - execute msdb.dbo.sp_send_dbmail
-  - execute dbo.sp_SendJobFailureAlert
+  - execute dbo.usp_SendJobFailureAlert

 ---

 ## Installation

-1. Download `sp_SendJobFailureAlert.sql`
+1. Download `usp_SendJobFailureAlert.sql`
 2. Deploy to a user database (choose a system database if you want - it's up to you)
 3. The script will handle permissions provided the login exists and has public access to msdb and the database you deploy to